xarray-contrib/pint-xarray/blogpost.md

 # Unit-aware arithmetic in xarray, via pint

+- [ ] TODO: Add some pictures for interest

-TLDR: Xarray now supports unit-aware operations by wrapping pint arrays, so your code automatically tracks the physical units that your numerical arrays represent, like this:
+TLDR: Xarray now supports unit-aware operations by wrapping [pint arrays](https://pint.readthedocs.io/en/stable/), so your code can automatically track the physical units that your numerical arrays represent, like this:

 ```python
 distance = xr.DataArray([10]).pint.quantify("metres")